Chart Color Schemes

 Brighton-Le-Sands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Brighton-Le-Sands has a high level of cultural diversity, with 45.4% of its population born overseas and 51.4% speaking a language other than English at home.
-Christianity is the predominant religion in Brighton-Le-Sands, comprising 66.2% of the population, compared to 51.8% across Greater Sydney.
+Christianity is the predominant religion in Brighton-Le-Sands, accounting for 66.2% of the population, compared to 51.8% across Greater Sydney.
 The top three ancestry groups in Brighton-Le-Sands are Other (21.7%), Greek (14.6%), and Australian (11.7%).

 Frequently Asked Questions - Diversity